liszi/school-bell/README.md

 3. start install script: `./install.sh`
 4. enter a password for root permission when script asks for it

+## Quickstart
+After the successful installation, you can test the school-bell alarm with enabling the sample per-minute schedule with executing the next command in terminal:

+`crontab ~/school-bell/schedules/sample-schedule-every-minute.cron`

+It should play default school-bell ringtone every minute.

+To disable the alarm, run `crontab -r`

+Check the sample school-bell schedule at `~/school-bell/schedules/sample-school-bell-schedule.cron`, edit as expected, and activate it with the next command:

+`crontab ~/school-bell/schedules/sample-school-bell-schedule.cron`

 ## Installed files

 ### ~/school-bell folder